Noriller/easy-tailwind/README.md

 ### Conditional classes

-One thing we usually need are conditional classes, we got you covered!
+One thing we usually need is conditional classes, we got you covered!

 As long as you follow [the rules](#rules-for-it-to-work):